loganfranken/loganfranken.github.io/_posts/2011-09-21-create-a-treasure-hunt-game-with-ucla-mwf.md

 ---
 layout: blog
 title: Create a Treasure Hunt Game With the UCLA Mobile Web Framework
-date: 2011-09-21
 categories: Tutorials
+redirect_from: /blog/143/create-a-treasure-hunt-game-with-ucla-mwf
 ---

-The [UCLA Mobile Web Framework (UCLA MWF)](https://mwf.ucla.edu/) is a cross-platform mobile web framework from UCLA.
+The [UCLA Mobile Web Framework (UCLA MWF)](https://github.com/ucla-oarc-mobile/mwf) is a cross-platform mobile web framework from UCLA.
 It allows developers to quickly create mobile websites with some basic markup and a few CSS classes.
-To test it out, I created a small demo, called [Treasure Hunt](https://treasure.loganfranken.com/).
+To test it out, I created a small demo, called Treasure Hunt.
 It's a simple mobile game where you can bury treasure in a certain spot (using geolocation) and someone else can dig it up.
 [Fork it on GitHub](https://github.com/loganfranken/Treasure-Hunt)!

 The UCLA MWF is wonderfully easy to set up.
 You start by adding a few simple bits of markup in the `head`: